SumoLogic/sumologic-documentation/docs/cse/get-started-with-cloud-siem/cse-heads-up-display.md

 * The Insight ID and name, separated by a dash character.
 The name is typically formed from the MITRE stage(s) associated with the Signals in the Insight.
 In the case of a custom Insight, the name is the one supplied when the Insight was configured.
 * The Insight description, typically formed from the MITRE stage(s) associated with the Signals in the Insight.
 In the case of a custom Insight, the description is the one supplied when the Insight was configured.
 * The Entity the Insight fired on.
 You can click on the Entity to view its details.
 Note that there is a six-button context menu that has options for searching for the Entity in other Insights and in Signals and Records.
-It also has the built-in **Add to Match List** and **Add to Suppressed List** actions, along with any custom [Context Actions](/docs/cse/administration/create-cse-actions/) defined in your environment.
+It also has the built-in **Add to Match List** and **Add to Suppressed List** actions, along with any custom [Context Actions](/docs/cse/administration/create-cse-context-actions/) defined in your environment.
 * The analyst assigned to the Insight, if the Insight has been assigned to one.
 * **Detection Time**.
 The time between the moment of first activity observation (when the oldest Signal in the Insight was fired) and when the Insight was created.
+(This differs from "dwell time", which is the time between when the first Record and the last Record occurred in an Insight.)
-**Signals**.
+* **Signals**.
 The number of Signals in the Insight.
 * **Severity**.
-The [severity](/docs/cse/get-started-with-cloud-siem/insight-generation-process/) of the Insight.
+The [severity](/docs/cse/get-started-with-cloud-siem/insight-generation-process/#about-insight-severity) of the Insight.
 * **Global Confidence**.
 [Global Confidence](/docs/cse/records-signals-entities-insights/global-intelligence-security-insights/) for the Insight, if available.
 * **Most Active Entities**.
 [Entities](/docs/cse/records-signals-entities-insights/view-manage-entities/) that are currently appearing the most in activity.
+Hover your mouse over an Entity and click **View Timeline** to see the [Entity timeline](/docs/cse/records-signals-entities-insights/view-manage-entities#about-the-entity-timeline-tab).
 * **Today**.
-Today’s Insight activity.
-The list in the lower part of the pane contains recent Insight changes: Insights created today, and status changes and comments made today, in chronological order, with the newest first.
+Shows changes made today, such as Insights created, status changes, and comments.
+Items are listed in chronological order, with the newest first.